klf95/Skillslab5/CODE-OF-CONDUCT.md

 ### Note of Clarification

-**Right to Appeal**: It should be noted that will always have the right to appeal any outcome that you deem to be unjustly determined.
-If community leaders believe that your actions have been misinterpreted or mischaracterized, they may change their decision.
+**Right to Appeal**: It should be noted that will always have the right to appeal any decision that you deem to be unjustly determined.
+If community leaders believe that your actions have been misinterpreted or mischaracterized, they may alter their decision.

 ## Attribution